lencialam/CIS530-Project/scoring.md

 The lowest possible value is 0, this will occur if either the precision or the recall is zero.

 **For this scoring metric, a higher score would be better.**

+## To run the evaluation script, simply run

+**python score.py**

+And the f1 score of the test dataset would be printed to the terminal.